 Other than having a good attitude, adhering to a few simple rules, and helping out with meals and the dishes from time to time, you are free to relax and enjoy your surroundings after a hard day of work.

 Yes.
 After a volunteer completes a trip they should contact the WTA office (206) 625-1367 or firstname.lastname@example.org) and request a letter of service hours.
 In the request please indicate the name of the volunteer, who the letter should be addressed to and the address you would like the letter sent.
-Volunteers can earn 40-56 hours during a one-week program, depending on the type of trip and their level of participation throughout the week.
+Volunteers can earn up to 56 hours during a one-week program, depending on the type of trip and their level of participation throughout the week.
 WTA reserves the right to reduce, or eliminate entirely, the service hours of youth who do not meet the expectations set out here (specifically around appropriate behavior, and contributing fully in camp and at the trail work site).